thoughtworksarts/thoughtworksarts.github.io/app/_posts/2019-10-14-director-ellen-pearlman-resident-rashin-fahandej-selected-zero1-american-arts-incubator-2020.markdown

 ## Ellen Pearlman

-Dr. Ellen Pearlman is a new media artist, critic, curator and Director of ThoughtWorks Arts.
+Dr. Ellen Pearlman is a new media artist, critic, curator and Director of Thoughtworks Arts.
 She created _Noor: A Brain Opera_, the world’s first immersive interactive brain opera in a 360 degree theater.

 {% include image file='ellen-pearlman-noor.jpg'
    caption='Ellen Pearlman directing _Noor_' %}